-During the year of 2021, the Macau construction sites of the Group adhered to the relevant procedures and instructions of the main contractor for execution of site works.
-From the project stages of early-phase preparation until the reclamation, all construction wastes generated would be responsible by the main contractors for recording and handling.
-Therefore, there was no record of wastes generated in 2021 under the scope of the Group's operation.
+During the year of 2022, the Macau construction sites of the Group adhered to the relevant procedures and instructions of the main contractor for execution of site works.
+Construction wastes generated at Macau project sites would be responsible by the main contractors for recording and handling.
+Therefore, there was no record of wastes generated in 2022 under the scope of the Macau's operation by the Group.

-On the other hand, the general construction contracting projects located in Qingdao had no record of hazardous waste generation, while there was a total of 165 tonnes of nonhazardous wastes which were general construction wastes, such as concretes, bricks, etc.
+On the other hand, the general construction contracting projects located in Qingdao had no record of hazardous waste generation, while there was a total of 107 tonnes of non-hazardous wastes which were general construction wastes, such as broken stones, glass, scrap metal parts, and discarded packagings for raw materials, etc.

-&lt;sup>2 Global Warming Potential (GWP) adopted in this GHG calculation were based on the values disclosed in the Fifth Assessment Report (AR5) of Intergovernmental Panel on Climate Change (IPCC)
+2 Global Warming Potential (GWP) adopted in this GHG calculation were based on the values disclosed in the Sixth Assessment Report (AR6) of Intergovernmental Panel on Climate Change (IPCC).

-&lt;sup>3 Direct GHG emission was mainly originated from fuel combustion by vehicles, and consumption of diesel oil / gasoline, LPG and acetylene by operating facilities.
+3 Direct GHG emission was mainly originated from fuel combustion by vehicles, and consumption of diesel oil / gasoline, LPG and acetylene by operating facilities.
 Method of calculation was based on "2006 IPCC Guidelines for National Greenhouse Gas Inventories".

-&lt;sup>4 Energy indirect GHG emission was originated mainly from consumption of electricity purchased from external source.
+4 Energy indirect GHG emission was originated mainly from consumption of electricity purchased from external source.
 Regional grid emission factors used in the calculation were referenced to the values issued by CEM-Macau's Sustainability Report and National Development and Reform Commission (NDRC) in People's Republic of China.

-&lt;sup>5 The calculation for intensity was based on the monthly average number of persons under direct employment, which did not include those employees who were recruited to work at the Group's operating regions in the form of labour subcontracting (excluding those employees in the Macau projects of the Group).
+5 The calculation for intensity was based on the monthly average number of persons under direct employment, which did not include those employees who were recruited to work at the Group's operating regions in the form of labour subcontracting (excluding those employees in the Macau projects of the Group).